-Do you think of yourself as a secret mathematician?
+Do you think of yourself as a secret mathematician who’s a genius at solving hard math problems?
 This math brainteaser will have even the biggest number nerds scratching their heads.

 People’s Daily,China tweeted out this math puzzle in which each picture represents a number.

 Are you a math genius?
 Test your brain with this Chinese math puzzle.
 Did you get it right?
 (HINT: The correct answer is 16) pic.twitter.com/BpdFyzB73y

 — People's Daily,China (@PDChina) November 30, 2017